-“The Freddie Starr I knew was a monster, as well as a genius,” the hamster behind the tabloid headline that made the comic a global name overnight, writes.
+“The Freddie Starr I knew was a monster, as well as a genius,” says the hamster behind the tabloid headline that made the comic a global name overnight.
+Speaking on the record for the first time in 33 years, ‘Buster’ recalls Starr’s meteoric rise to fame.

-“Freddie was a nightmare because he had no discipline,” he reveals, “and the minute he became famous, he forgot who his real friends were.”
+“Freddie was a nightmare because he had no discipline,” he reveals, “and the minute he became famous, he forgot who his real friends were.
+He could have you in stitches one minute and then turn on you the next but I always loved him and still miss him.”

 “I remember how he came home late one night, ranting about how he was surrounded by bloodsuckers.
 A particularly hurtful claim, as he knew my uncle had died of a Red Mite infection, contracted while voluntarily taking part in a laboratory research project.